 4.3 Working with Buckets

 Some behaviors will need to operate for every instance of a type of context.
-The created in the last chapter is an example of such a behavior.
+The logging behavior created in the last chapter is an example of such a behavior.
 Up to this point, its declaration looks like:

 As it is currently implemented, there will be an instance of this behavior for every Log Message